Mother's Day brunch ideas - Leah E. Moss Designs

 • *Smoked Salmon Frittata: This is the only part you’d have to do that morning, but it’s mostly inactive time.
 Throw it in the oven and then go shower!
 Serve it straight out of the pan for one less dish to wash.
 Get her recipe here.

-If you’re in need of a gift idea for your mom, why not a gift of confidence?
+Why not a gift of confidence?
 Get her a color consultation — she’ll learn which colors make her natural features shine extra bright.
 She’ll get insight for clothes, makeup, jewelry, and hair that will enhance her beauty.
 You can purchase it online, she gets to enjoy it, and it’s not just another *thing* collecting dust in her house.

 I had my color consultation done by the amazing Created Colorful team and I can’t say enough about them!
 Use code LEAHEMOSS to score a discount on a consult for yourself or as a gift.